 - The gut microbiome

-Today we’re going to be talking about the current state of understanding on how the immune system may be involved in certain IBS cases.
+Today we’re going to be talking about how the immune system may be involved in certain IBS cases.

 Mast cells are like our storage house for immune components.
 When your body recognizes something as an ‘invader’ – these mast cells degranulate, releasing compounds, like histamine.